EX3D/aframe-daylight-system/README.md

 ## WIP

-- Add North Offset

 - Implement schema components: Longitude (adds variance to both sun altitude and azimuth.
-See: https://en.wikipedia.org/wiki/Solar_azimuth_angle)
+See: https://en.wikipedia.org/wiki/Solar_azimuth_angle)...........done

+- Add North Offset.......wip

 - Merge  light object functionality from aframe-environment-component or convince the to add this kind of input.
-That would be awesome.
+That would be awesome........wip

 ### A-Frame entity notation